docarray/docarray/docs/user_guide/storing/index_weaviate.md

 # Weaviate Document Index

 !!! note "Install dependencies"
-    To use [WeaviateDocumentIndex][docarray.index.backends.qdrant.WeaviateDocumentIndex], you need to install extra dependencies with the following command:
+    To use [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex], you need to install extra dependencies with the following command:

     ```console
     pip install "docarray[weaviate]"
     ```

-This is the user guide for the [WeaviateDocumentIndex](docarray.index.backends.hnswlib.WeaviateDocumentIndex), focussing on special features and configurations of Weaviate.
+This is the user guide for the [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex], focussing on special features and configurations of Weaviate.

 For general usage of a Document Index, see the [general user guide](./first_steps.md#document-index).